krstnvt/currency-page/README.md

 • Currency changes are imported using API service - https://anyapi.io/

-• Data are be stored in SQL based database
+• Data are stored in SQL based database

 • Data are refreshed with the most recent EUR to GBP, USD, AUD exchange rates on daily basis